enkidevs/curriculum/mongodb/intro/arithmetic-aggregation-ii/aggregation-with-object-expression-operators-i.md

 ---
 ## Content

-There are two object expression operators that can be used with aggregation in MongoDB.
-These are `$mergeObjects` and `$objectToArray`.

-### **`$mergeObjects`**

-Syntax:
+You documents might contains objects instead of numbers or strings.
+In the aggregation stage, you can use the `$mergeObjects` operator to combine multiple documents and output them as a single document.
+The syntax looks like this:

 ```javascript
 { $mergeObjects: <object> }
 ```

-The `$mergeObjects` aggregation operator, when aggregating a collection, is used to merge objects from multiple documents and output them as a single document.

-The `$mergeObjects` operator ignores any `null` values.
-Also, if all values are `null` the aggregation would just return an empty document.
+This operator ignores any `null` values, and, if all values are `null`, the aggregation would just return an empty document.

 **Note:** The `$mergeObjects` operator does not modify the original documents.
 The aggregation combines the documents and outputs a new temporary document.